As you are applying for admission to the PhD program, keep in mind that your application will also serve as your scholarship application.

 Injury and Violence Prevention Endowments

-Endowed scholarships supporting doctoral study in injury and violence prevention are also available.
+Endowed scholarships supporting doctoral study in injury and violence prevention.
+All are welcome to apply.

 Other Sources of Funding